-Bolsonaro: Trial which could bar Brazil ex-leader from office to start
+Bolsonaro: Trial which could bar Brazil ex-leader from office starts

 - Published

-Brazil's ex-president Jair Bolsonaro will go on trial before the Supreme Electoral Court later on Thursday.
+The trial of Brazil's ex-president Jair Bolsonaro before the Supreme Electoral Court has started in Brasilia.

 Mr Bolsonaro is accused of abusing his power and spreading false information about Brazil's electoral system ahead of last year's presidential poll.